krvprashanth/gsoc2022/index.md

 ### **Project Preview** <a name="preview"></a>

 The main goal is to Improve the maintainability of the Bela Image development by adding the functionalities of the Bela Image builder repo to the BeagleBoard Image builder repo.

+**Note**: *This project isn't rewrite omap-image-builder with bela changes, it's merge bela changes into omap-image-builder*.

 Bela Image builds with [RobertCNelson/omap-image-builder scripts](https://github.com/RobertCNelson/omap-image-builder), These are the same build scripts that were used to generate the official BeagleBoard Images, found here: [https://beagleboard.org/latest-images](https://beagleboard.org/latest-images)